 Military Spouse Support

 The Virginia Military Spouse Liaison serves as the commonwealth’s military spouse advocate.
 The liaison conducts outreach and provides advocacy for military spouses and their families.
-The liaison also works with key stakeholders within federal, state, local government, military installations, and the private sector to develop and implement a resource system to provide access to education, employment, benefits, and community resources.
+The liaison also works with key stakeholders within federal, state, local government, military installations, and the private sector to develop and implement a resource system to provide access to licensure reciprocity, employment, benefits, and community resources.

 Questions regarding Military Spouse Support may be directed to firstname.lastname@example.org.